Riansyah08/Vending-Machine-Program/README.md

 ### 🚀 How to Run
 1. Clone the repository
 2. Open it in Visual Studio Code or any Java IDE
-3. Compile and run the Main.java
+3. Compile and run the Project3.java